swr06/VoxelPathTracer/README.md

 - It needs OpenGL 4.5 (Uses compute shaders and other features from OpenGL 4.5), if the window fails to initialize, then your GPU does not support the required OpenGL version.
 - I don't work on this project a lot anymore, newer features might be delayed.
 - If you want to report an issue, then you can contact me on discord (swr#1793)
+- See `Controls.txt` for the controls (Or look at the console when you start up the program!)
+- Amogus.

 # Resource List
 - https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.42.3443&rep=rep1&type=pdf (DDA)